 Bring back Zoom game night from early quarantine if that was enjoyable to you.
 Reach out to a friend you haven’t spoken to in a while to see how their experience has been this past year.
 Other people are likely experiencing the same feelings that you are about reintegration.

 We’re here to help!
-Let your Cerebral care counselor or therapist know how you’re feeling.
+Let your Cerebral therapist know how you’re feeling.
 Your care team is here to support you through the process.
 They can also give you helpful tools and techniques to help ease the anxiety, and take care of your emotional wellbeing.
 We’ll help get you through the process!